 We trust that you will find it interesting and hopefully you will be able to contact any of us should you wish to do so, via e-mail or by telephone to any of our committee members.

 Better still, why not come and visit us at one of our meetings?
 Tha'll find a gradely welcome theer.
-Then if you'd like to join us afterwards, we'll be more than happy to welcome you as a member.
+Then, if you'd like to join us, we'll be more than happy to welcome you as a member.

-are held on the second Wednesday of every month from October to the following April
+Meetings are held on the second TUESDAY of every month from October to June, commencing at 7.30pm

-Annual subscription £3 due at the October meeting.
+The annual subscription of £5 is due at the October meeting.

 Voluntary donations at each meeting help defray the cost of the room hire.